kwiecinski/Hotair-and-soldering-iron-station/README.md

-# Hot air rework station
+# Hotair and soldering iron station
- DIY hotair station that uses standard WEP flask with fan.
+ DIY station that uses standard WEP/Yihua flask with fan and WEP/Yihua 907A 50W soldering iron.
 Temperature control using PID and manual fan speed control.